 Encode Body field

-This field is only used when you are sending data in the Body POST fields and the Request Method is set to POST or PUT.
-You will need to choose the option that your API says to use in the API documentation.
+You will need to choose the option that your API says to use in their API documentation.
 If your API docs do not mention the type, you can experiment to see which one will work.

 The options for this field are: